ergo-services/ergo/docs/advanced/building-a-cluster.md

 **Use for**: Development, testing, single-host deployments, simple multi-host setups without firewalls blocking UDP.

-**Limitations**: No application discovery, no configuration management, no event notifications.
+**Limitations**: No application discovery, no configuration management.
+Node listing and membership events are host-scoped - they cover the nodes of this machine plus, for listing, the hosts of connected peers.

 ### etcd Registrar